theSurferDK/webapi/README.md

+# If you have any problems with running app with Visual Studio, please install npm package Microsoft.Net.Compilers (more details there: https://improveandrepeat.com/2020/03/how-to-fix-could-not-find-binroslyncsc-exe/)

 # Web API prototype project
 This repository stores a REST API project.
 It is a small prototype that is similar to a real project, that will be relevant for the back-end position.